Efficient quantum information probes of non-equilibrium quantum criticality: Results

 where $c^\dagger_i, c_i$ are the creation and annihilation operators on site $i$, $n_i=c^\dagger_{i} \, c_{i}$, $t$ is the hopping amplitude, set to unity in the following, $V$ is a nearest-neighbour density-density interaction and $L$ the length of the system.
 Here, $i= 1,..., L$, and the nearest neighbour summation, $\sum_{\left\langle i,j \right\rangle }$, is restricted to $j = i\pm 1$, where open boundary conditions are assumed.
 The jump operators in this case are

 where $l=1,L$ labels the end points of the chain, $\Gamma_{l}$ is the injection/removal rate for the $l^{\text{th}}$ reservoir and the bias $\eta_{l}$ specifies the associated imbalance between particle injection and removal.
 Thus, the summation in Eq.\eqref{Lindblad} is performed over $\alpha=(l,\pm) $.
 In what follows we set $\Gamma_l=1$ and reduce the bias to a single parameter $\eta_1=-\eta_L=\eta$.
-This system is equivalent to the boundary-driven XXZ chain studied in Refs. \cite{Prosen1,Benenti1,Benenti2,Marko1,Prosen2,Marko4,Marko5,Mendoza1,Mendoza2,Prosen3,Prosen4}.
+As a result, Eq.~(\ref{Ham}) is equivalent to the boundary-driven XXZ chain studied in Refs. \cite{Prosen1,Benenti1,Benenti2,Marko1,Prosen2,Marko4,Marko5,Mendoza1,Mendoza2,Prosen3,Prosen4}.

-The steady-state phase diagram of the boundary-driven $t-V$ chain, sketched in Fig.\ref{chain_pd}-(a), is reproduced in Fig.\ref{chain_pd}-(b).
-Fig.\ref{chain_pd}-(c) shows the real space occupations, $n_r = c^\dagger_r c_r$.
-In the diffusive regime, away from the boundaries, the density profile is linear in $r$, {\itshape i.e.}, $n_r - 1/2 \propto \eta (1/2-r/L) $.
+The steady-state phase diagram of the boundary-driven $t-V$ chain model is reproduced in Fig.\ref{chain_pd}-(a).
+Fig.\ref{chain_pd}-(b) shows the real space occupations, $n_r = c^\dagger_r c_r$.
+In the diffusive regime, away from the boundaries, the density profile is linear in $r$, i.e., $n_r - 1/2 \propto \eta (1/2-r/L) $.
 This is in contrast to the ballistic case where the density profile is position independent away from the leads \cite{Prosen1,Benenti1,Benenti2}.
-The diffusion constant is then defined as $ J= - D(V,\eta) \frac{\partial n_r}{\partial r}, $ and becomes independent of $\eta$ for small $\eta$.
+The diffusion constant is then defined as $J= - D(V,\eta) \frac{\partial n_r}{\partial r}, $ and becomes independent of $\eta$ for small $\eta$.